Creating Structured Content

 Find all of our structured content templates in the Resources section.

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
-There are two main ways to approach this.
+There are 2 main ways to approach this.

 If you already have a piece of content that serves its purpose well, use it as a model.
 Review some of the templates in the style guide to see how granular you might want to get, and look for any elements you might want to add.